Social Concerns Committee

 The Mary Jane Simpson Scholarship Fund (MJS, MJSSF or “the Fund”) is a four-year college scholarship program run by three Quaker Meetings: Bethesda Friends Meeting (BFM), Friends Meeting of Washington (FMW), and Langley Hill Friends Meeting (LHFM).
 The scholarship was established in 1981, and in 1993 it was named for Mary Jane Simpson, an FMW member who had been a social worker in the DC public schools.
 It is supported entirely through donations by individuals, contributions by the three Meetings, and mission aligned foundations.

-Alternative House Capital Area Food Bank The mission of the Capital Area Food Bank is to feed those who suffer from hunger in the Washington metro area by acquiring food and distributing it through its network of partner agencies; and educating, empowering and enlightening the community about the issues of hunger and nutrition.
+Capital Area Food Bank The mission of the Capital Area Food Bank is to feed those who suffer from hunger in the Washington metro area by acquiring food and distributing it through its network of partner agencies; and educating, empowering and enlightening the community about the issues of hunger and nutrition.
 CAFB is a member of Feeding America, a national network of 200 food banks.

 Habitat for Humanity NV works with volunteers, generous individuals and corporate partners, to make affordable home ownership in Northern Virginia a reality.
 They believe that home ownership is key to sustaining communities and improving family’s long-term success.